toprakmehmet/mushroom_classification/README.md

 ![header](https://github.com/toprakmehmet/mushroom_classification/blob/master/pics/mushrooooom.jpeg)

-## Goal
-Build best fit machine learning models to predict that mushroom is edible or not

-## Data Source
+## Description

+This predictive model can classify Mushrooms types(edible or not) based on mushrooms appearance!
-The dataset was downloaded from https://data.world/uci/mushroom/workspace/project-summary?agentid=uci&datasetid=mushroom as csv file
+ - The dataset was downloaded from https://data.world/uci/mushroom/workspace/project-summary?agentid=uci&datasetid=mushroom as csv file
+ - Gathered 23 features on 5k mushrooms
+ - Engineered features from raw data that ended up being the most influential on model accuracy
+ - Compared evaluation metrics of 9 models to find top performer; Bagged Tree was most effective

 ## Python Tools:
    - Pandas